bgoonz/docs-collection/github/developers/github-marketplace/using-the-github-marketplace-api-in-your-app/handling-new-purchases-and-free-trials.md

 ---
 title: Handling new purchases and free trials
-intro: 'When a customer purchases a paid plan, free trial, or the free version of your {% data variables.product.prodname_marketplace %} app, you''ll receive the [`marketplace_purchase` event](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events) webhook with the `purchased` action, which kicks off the purchasing flow.'
+intro: "When a customer purchases a paid plan, free trial, or the free version of your {% data variables.product.prodname_marketplace %} app, you'll receive the [`marketplace_purchase` event](/marketplace/integrating-with-the-github-marketplace-api/github-marketplace-webhook-events) webhook with the `purchased` action, which kicks off the purchasing flow."
 redirect_from:
   - /apps/marketplace/administering-listing-plans-and-user-accounts/supporting-purchase-plans-for-github-apps/
   - /apps/marketplace/administering-listing-plans-and-user-accounts/supporting-purchase-plans-for-oauth-apps/